 Place dough in a bowl, cover and sit in a warm spot for 1 hour until doubled in bulk.

-While the dough is rising, mix the spices and brown sugar into a bowl
+While the dough is rising, mix the spices, brown sugar and dried fruit into a bowl.

 Preheat the oven to 180 C.

 Turn the dough out and roll into a rectangle approximately 20 cm x 40 cm.
-Sprinkle the dough with combined spices and brown sugar.
+Sprinkle the dough with combined spices, brown sugar fruit mixture.
 Scatter the diced butter evenly over the spice mix.

 Starting from the longest side roll dough into a log and then slice into 4 cm pieces.
 Place the dough with cut side facing up onto a baking tray or 23cm round springform cake tin lined with baking paper and sprayed with cooking spray.

 Slowly stir in the milk, once combined pour over the brioche.